ICI3D/ICI3D.github.io/futures/shadow.md

 12:30-14:00	Lunch

-14:00-14:45	Report back on findings and progress
+14:00-14:05 Regroup and plan for the afternoon

+14:05-14:50	Continue work on SWOT evidence

-14:45-15:30	Discussion of audience and network
+14:55-15:30 Discussion of different missions / futures

-* Who are we trying to reach for each programme?
+SHADOW 14:45-15:30	Discussion of audience and network SHADOW * Who are we trying to reach for each programme?
-    * May include programmes that don’t yet exist
-* How do we get better saturation of the audience?
+SHADOW     * May include programmes that don’t yet exist SHADOW * How do we get better saturation of the audience?
-* How should we engage alumni?
+SHADOW * How should we engage alumni?
 To what end?
-* What do we want our network to be / look like / do?
+SHADOW * What do we want our network to be / look like / do?

 15:30-16:00	Afternoon break

+16:00-17:15 Various tasks
+* Consolidate and propose mission statement - JP and JD
+* Work on consolidation and evidence for MMED and DAIDD SWOTs
+* List of possible actions
+* Rappateurs work on summary / report - RB, FB, GH

-16:00-17:00	Small groups: objectives derived from SWOT and discussions so far NOTE need groups
-* What are the 2-3 major goals that ICI3D should achieve in the next 3-5 years?
+SHADOW 16:00-17:00	Small groups: objectives derived from SWOT and discussions so far NOTE need groups SHADOW * What are the 2-3 major goals that ICI3D should achieve in the next 3-5 years?
-* How will we know if these goals have been met / we are on track to meet these goals (milestones)?
+SHADOW * How will we know if these goals have been met / we are on track to meet these goals (milestones)?
-* What actions are needed to meet these goals?
+SHADOW * What actions are needed to meet these goals?

 17:00-17:30	Report back and discuss
-* Revise and clarify objectives
+SHADOW * Revise and clarify objectives
-* Begin discussion of milestones
+SHADOW * Begin discussion of milestones
-* Convert into actions we can take
+SHADOW * Convert into actions we can take

 ## Thursday 30 June